-Studying abroad can be an exciting and rewarding experience for all.
-As you embark on this incredible journey of discovery and self-discovery, we encourage you to consider how the identities you hold may affect how you engage with the cultural attitudes and norms at this location.
-The Global Experience Office strives to offer you the resources you need to have a successful and fulfilling study abroad experience, regardless of your identities or abilities
+Studying abroad can be an exciting and rewarding experience for everyone.
+As you embark on this incredible journey of discovery and growth, we encourage you to consider how the identities you hold may affect how you engage with the cultural attitudes and norms at your host location.
+The Global Experience Office strives to offer you the resources you need to have a successful and fulfilling study abroad experience, regardless of your identities or abilities.

-Northeastern University serves a diverse student population, and promotes inclusive practices both on campus, and abroad.
-This section contains important information and resources for ability, identity, and religion to help students make the most of their time abroad.
+Northeastern University serves a diverse student population and promotes inclusive practices both on campus and abroad.
+This section contains important information and resources related to ability, identity, and religion to help you make the most of their time abroad.
 Please note that attitudes, laws, and customs concerning inclusivity and diversity vary around the world.

 The questions below can help you reflect and begin to understand your social identity before going abroad and can help you learn about the host community.